Scale invariance vs conformal invariance: Introduction

 \item When we talk about quantum gauge theories, the gauge fixing procedure will be always implicit.
 After the gauge fixing, we have to add various terms both in the action and the energy-momentum tensor.
 However, all these terms (that could violate scale invariance or conformal invariance) are BRST trivial, so the physical discussions will not be affected.

-\item We do not cover various techniques in conformal field theories developed in particular in $d=2$.
+\item We do not cover various techniques in conformal field theories developed in particular in $d=2$ dimension.
 We refer to \cite{Ginsparg:1988ui}\cite{DiFrancesco:1997nk} and references therein.
 We also refer to the lecture note \cite{Slava} for a complementary approach in higher dimensional conformal field theories.

 \item We try to avoid spinors and supersymmetry as much as possible.
-In some advanced sections, we assume some basic knowledge.
-For supersymmetry, we refer to textbooks \cite{Wess:1992cp}\cite{Weinberg:2000cr} and a lecture note \cite{Argyres}.\footnote{It is my pleasure to recall that I first encountered the mentioning of distinction between scale invariance and conformal invariance in the lecture note \cite{Argyres} when I was a grad student, which refers to the original paper \cite{Polchinski:1987dy}.} (But in reality, I'm more afraid that most of the high-energy-theory-oriented readers know what the $\mathcal{R}$-current is, while they don't know what the virial current is.)
+In some advanced sections, we assume some basic knowledge (e.g. $\gamma_\mu$ denotes the Dirac gamma matrix).
+For supersymmetry, we refer to textbooks \cite{Wess:1992cp}\cite{Weinberg:2000cr} and a lecture note \cite{Argyres}.
 In various symbolic formulae such as a field variation $\frac{\delta \mathcal{S}}{\delta \phi}$, we implicitly pretend as if $\phi$ were bosonic and suitable modifications are necessary for anti-commuting fermionic fields.

-\item The discussion on the holographic approach in Lecture 3 is relatively independent.
-Lecture 1 and Lecture 2 are self-contained within field theory arguments.
-Those who are not interested in holography can skip Lecture 3 entirely.
-On the other hand, although understanding of Lecture 3 requires some basic facts presented in Lecture 1 and Lecture 2, one may directly start with Lecture 3 to grasp the holographic approach.
+\item The discussion on the holographic approach in section \ref{section10} is relatively independent.
+The other sections are self-contained within field theory arguments.
+Those who are not interested in holography can skip section \ref{section10} entirely.
+On the other hand, although understanding of section \ref{section10} requires some basic facts presented in the earlier sections, one may directly start with section \ref{section10} to grasp the holographic approach.
 In the latter case, we also recommend \cite{Nakayama:2010zz} for reference.

-\item A few exercises are scattered throughout the lecture note for some random reasons.
-They are boxed such as